top of page

 ABOUT JARRETT

-He lives in Evanston, IL with his family.
+Jarrett was born with a crossed eye, asthma, and the start of a sixth finger dangling off his left hand.
 He can see the hospital where he was born from his backyard.

 bottom of page